Ricston/mule-google-dfp-connector/demo/company-service-demo/README.md

 ### Running the Demo
 -------------------
 Run the demo application and hit the following URL in your browser: http://localhost:8081.
-An accordian style form will show up which allows to run the different aspects of this demo (create and update a company)
+An accordian style form will show up which allows to run the different aspects of this demo.
+First you will have to create a Company, the next step will be to update this Company (changing its name), once this has been done you will be able to create a Contact that will be associated to the previously created Company and finally you will be able to update this Contact (adding a Title).